fusioncharts/dev_centre_docs/fusiongrid/installation/install-fusiongrid.md

 -- npm config set registry https://fusioncharts.myget.org/F/fusiongrid/npm/

--- npm install fusiongrid@1.0.0
+-- npm install 'fusiongrid@1.0.0'

--- npm install angular-fusiongrid
+-- npm install 'angular-fusiongrid'

-3. Start the development server, "ng serve"
+3. Start the development server, 'ng serve'

-## React
+## Create a Grid in React

-Steps to run the sample
+Use 'React' to create your grids, on this section, we'll see how to install FusionGrid and render a chart using the 'react-fusiongrid' component.

+### Installation steps

-1. Install the bundles, "npm install"
+1. Install the bundles, 'npm install'

-2. Get fusiongrid and react-fusiongrid bundles from myGet,
+2. Get Fusiongrid and 'react-fusiongrid' bundles from myGet,

 -- npm login --registry https://fusioncharts.myget.org/F/fusiongrid/npm/
     username:- fusioncharts-dev